kprotty/kprotty.github.io/_posts/2025-9-7-batched-critical-sections.md

     can_be_in_parallel { wake(t1), wake(t2), wake(t3) }
 ```

-It's the right start, but there's still that scheduler dependency on waking the consumer thread to pop.
+It's the right start, but there's still that scheduler dependency for the consumer thread to be woken up and start popping.
 Turns out you can just skip that; Instead of another consumer thread, the first thread to push when the queue is empty **becomes the consumer**, popping & handling messages as the critical section until the queue is empty.
 So as pseudo code:
 ```c
 submit(t1):
   was_empty = mpsc.push(t1)